-Over a 10-year period (2010 – 2019), we asked Canadian medical graduates in the R-1 Main Residency Match a series of questions about their interview experiences through our annual post-match survey.
+Over an 13-year period (2010 – 2022), we asked Canadian medical graduates in the R-1 Main Residency Match a series of questions about their interview experiences through our annual post-match survey.

 Their responses are categorized into three areas: interview attendance, interview costs, and interview schedules.
 Visit each section to see the data.

 Average numbers of interviews attended

 CMGs reported how many interviews they attended.
 Averages for each year are shown.